Noise-induced shallow circuits and absence of barren plateaus

-where $\rho_k({\boldsymbol{x}}) = \Tr_{\overline{k}}\rho({\boldsymbol{x}})$ is the reduced density matrix of the $k$-{th} qubit and $\gamma$ is a positive hyperparameter.
 Kernel-based learning methods are notable for their capacity to transform data from the original space $\mathcal{X}$ into a higher-dimensional feature space, which in our case coincides with the a $2^n$-dimensional Hilbert space.
 In this new feature space, inner products are computed, enabling the training of decision boundaries like support vector machines, as explained in reference~\cite{schuld2021supervised}.